Tempo: Compiled Dynamic Deep Learning with Symbolic Dependence Graphs: Supporting Dynamic DL Programs

-Iterative dynamic computation, such as the above patterns in DRL algorithms, are difficult to represent and optimize in today's DL systems, preventing whole-program optimizations and efficient execution scheduling. \F\ref{fig:representations} shows how a dynamic data dependency $\phi$~(\eg $\phi=[i:I]$), in a loop over iterations $i$, can be expressed using control-flow in DL systems that follow the two dominant execution models: imperative and declarative (graph-based).

-\emph{Imperative} systems, such as PyTorch~\cite{paszke2019pytorch} and TensorFlow Eager~\cite{agrawal2019tensorflow}, support dynamism well: users write imperative code that directly dispatches execution kernels to the GPU and use the control-flow statement in the host language (\eg Python) to evaluate conditionals (\F\ref{fig:representations}a).
-These systems, however, lack a graph representation that can be optimized and scheduled automatically, thus burdening the user with writing efficient code. \emph{Lazy eager} approaches~\cite{suhan2021lazytensor} collect small subgraphs before dispatching and optimizing them, but this is still insufficient for whole-program optimization.
-Both eager and lazy eager approaches must perform costly movements of tensors to the CPU when evaluating conditions as part of control-flow operations.
+Dynamic algorithms are difficult to represent and optimize in today's DL systems, preventing whole-program compilation. \emph{Imperative (eager)} systems, such as PyTorch~\cite{paszke2019pytorch} and TF-Eager~\cite{agrawal2019tensorflow}, support dynamism well: users write imperative code that dynamically dispatches GPU kernels that are appropriately-sized to the dynamic shape~\cite{chetlur2014cudnn}.
+They rely on the host language (\eg Python) to evaluate control-flow, conditionals, and dynamic dependencies.
+These systems, however, lack a graph representation that can be optimized and scheduled ahead-of-time, thus placing the burden of writing efficient code on the user. \emph{Lazy eager} approaches~\cite{suhan2021lazytensor} collect small subgraphs before optimizing them, but this is still insufficient for whole-program compilation.

-\emph{Declarative (graph-based)} engines, such as TensorFlow~\cite{Abadi2016TensorFlowAS} and JAX~\cite{frostig2018compiling}, first build a dataflow graph of the program before performing optimizations and execution scheduling.
-TensorFlow uses a flat dataflow graph with several control-flow operators~\cite{yu2018dynamic} that encode loops and conditionals (\F\ref{fig:representations}b); JAX uses a single \texttt{while} operator~\cite{xla_op_semantics}, which nests subgraphs for loop body and condition (\F\ref{fig:representations}c).
+\emph{Declarative (graph-based)} systems, such as TensorFlow~\cite{abadi2016tensorflow} and JAX~\cite{frostig2018compiling}, first build a dataflow graph of the program before performing optimizations and execution scheduling.
+TensorFlow uses a flat dataflow graph with several control-flow operators~\cite{yu2018dynamic} that encode loops and conditionals; JAX uses a single \texttt{while} operator~\cite{xla_op_semantics}, with nested subgraphs for loop body and condition.
 Both approaches, however, require static tensor shapes in the graph, and thus cannot directly express dynamic data dependencies.

-As a result, users are forced into different choices on how to make the computation static, each with its own drawbacks:\footnote{The following limitations also apply to eager JIT compilers~\cite{ansel2024pytorch}, as they trace the dataflow graph from imperative code.}
+As a result, users are forced into different workarounds to implement dynamic computation, each with drawbacks:

-\mypar{(a)~Per-shape compilation} Users can compile a separate graph for each possible tensor shape, but this is slow for highly variable shapes~\cite{suhan2021lazytensor}, such as those in DRL algorithms and again breaks the program into multiple subgraphs.
+\mypar{(a)~Per-shape compilation} Users can compile a separate graph for each possible tensor shape, but this is expensive for highly variable shapes~\cite{suhan2021lazytensor} as found in LLMs and RL.